Why is school closed?

 What about CTSO events?

 The Ohio Department of Education, Business Professionals of America, Ohio Association, Ohio DECA, Ohio FFA Association, Ohio FCCLA, and SkillsUSA Ohio remain committed to protecting the health, safety, and welfare of its members.
-Therefore, it has been determined that all in-person career-technical student organization competitions and events are canceled through April 13, 2020.
+Therefore, it has been determined that all in-person career-technical student organization competitions and events are canceled through the remainder of the school year

 When will students go back to school?

-How will the ordered school closure affect Ohio State Spring Testing at OHP?
+How will the ordered school closure affect Ohio State Spring Testing at OHP (updated 4/9)?

 For more information: